Bodochecker/n8n-telegram-recipe-bot/README.md

 </p>

 #
-This is the first project I’ve published publicly on GitHub.
+This is my first project on Github, i hope you like it :-)
-If you like this project, consider leaving a ⭐ - it would be greatly appreciated :)